divicomp/potto/README.md

 which is the derivative of the integral of a jump discontinuity that is `1` if `x <= t` and `0` otherwise.

-At `t=0.5`, the the result is `1`.
+At `t=0.5`, the correct answer is `1`.
 However, discretizing before computing the derivative as is standard in differentiable programming languages (e.g., PyTorch and TensorFlow) results in a derivative of 0.

 In Potto, we can implement this example with:
 ```python